 While we were still sinners, Christ died for us.

 Because God made us, knows all about us, and loves us, He alone has the right to determine the boundaries of our lives, including the end.
-From the moment of conception, every human being has worth - is a person - because we bear His image.
-No one can morally choose to end the life of another, even life in the womb.
-Abortion ends a human life, and more.
+From the moment of conception, every human being has worth — is a person — because we bear His image.
+This is why it is immoral to end the life of another human being, even at its earliest stages.
 Learn more about what the Bible says about life in the womb.